interactive-fiction-class/interactive-fiction-class.github.io/homeworks/nlp-for-text-adventures/nlp-for-text-adventures.md

 For this task you should work through the ["NLP for Text Adventure Games - part 1" Python notebook](https://colab.research.google.com/github/interactive-fiction-class/interactive-fiction-class.github.io/blob/master/homeworks/nlp-for-text-adventures/NLP_for_Text_Adventure_Games_part_1.ipynb), which will introduce you to WordNet and will have you use WordNet to annotate several commands from Action Castle with their word senses, and their hypernyms and hyponyms.
 This will allow you to expand out the number of possible commands that your parser can recognize.
 After completing the Python notebook, I expanded the number of commands from 7 to several thousand.

-For this part of the homework should submit several things:
+## Task 2: Improve your Parser with Word Embeddings

+Word embeddings are another NLP technology that will allow you to improving the coverage your game's parser.
+Word embeddings are a way of representing the meaning of words using vectors.
+This style of meaning representation is different than WordNet.
+Intead of having structured relationships between words like _troll_ is-a _monster_, word word vector give us a way of computing the similarity of words.
+This let us compute the most similar words for _troll_, which are ...

+In ["NLP for Text Adventure Games - part 2"](https://colab.research.google.com/github/interactive-fiction-class/interactive-fiction-class.github.io/blob/master/homeworks/nlp-for-text-adventures/NLP_for_Text_Adventure_Games_part_2.ipynb), we walk you through how to use a Python package for computing word vectors, called [Magnitude](https://www.cis.upenn.edu/~ccb/publications/magnitude-fast-efficient-vector-embeddings-in-python.pdf), that was developed by two former Penn undergrads.

+The notebook has one part that you are required to implement.
+You should write code that uses word embeddings [to find the most similar command](https://colab.research.google.com/github/interactive-fiction-class/interactive-fiction-class.github.io/blob/master/homeworks/nlp-for-text-adventures/NLP_for_Text_Adventure_Games_part_2.ipynb#scrollTo=T8HgeMAvRNCf) to a player's input.

+## Task 3.
+Add another NLP Technology or a Novel Gameplay Experience

+Free choice!
+You can either (1) integrate some other NLP technology into your parser, or (2) use NLP to create a new game playing experience.

+### Other Improvements to the Parser

-* A file called _word-sense-annotations.json_ containing your annotations of the Action Castle commands with their WordNet synsents, hypernyms and hyponyms.
-This will be saved in your Google after you complete the ["NLP for Text Adventure Games - part 1" Python notebook](https://colab.research.google.com/github/interactive-fiction-class/interactive-fiction-class.github.io/blob/master/homeworks/nlp-for-text-adventures/NLP_for_Text_Adventure_Games_part_1.ipynb).
+Some idea can be found in the  ["NLP for Text Adventure Games - part 3" Python notebook](https://colab.research.google.com/github/interactive-fiction-class/interactive-fiction-class.github.io/blob/master/homeworks/nlp-for-text-adventures/NLP_for_Text_Adventure_Games_part_3.ipynb).
+This notebook doesn't have any concrete deliverables - it's just ideas for you.
-* An updated version of your Action Castle game that adds support for expanded user inputs via WordNet.
-You implement this support however you would like, and you are welcome to re-use our code or to add your own code load a file of containing your annotation or the enumerated alternative commands.
-You should save your updates in a file called _action_castle-2.ipynb_.

-### Task 2: Improve your Parser with another NLP technology

 A few suggestions are:
 1. Use sentence segmentation and coreference resolution to allow the player to chain together commands.
 For example: "Pick the rose.
 Smell it."
 2. Instead of hardcoding "verb object," use dependency parsing to detect the direct object in the player's command.

-More suggestions can be found in the demo Colab.

-In your homework submission, include a discussion of how you implemented this improvement, and what concepts from NLP you are using.
-Copy and paste several example interactions with your game that showcase the new parser feature.
+_In your homework submission, include a discussion of how you implemented this improvement, and what concepts from NLP you are using.
+Copy and paste several example interactions with your game that showcase the new parser feature._

-### Task 3.
-Add a Gameplay Experience
+### Novel Gameplay Experience

-Add a novel gameplay experience that would only be possible with NLP.
+NLP can facilitate gameplay that experiences that wouldn't be possible otherwise.
-This can be a new character, puzzle, or obstacle.
+Use your creativity to create a new character, puzzle, or obstacle that incorporates NLP.
 A few suggestions are:

 * A guardswoman NPC who will only let you pass if you complement her.
 * An ogre who will only marry you if speak like Shakespeare.